henrik-dmg/image-organiser/README.md

 - `PATTERN` parameter is a glob pattern that matches the files you want to organise.
 - `TARGET_DIRECTORY` is the directory you want the files to be copied/moved to.
 - `SOURCE_DIRECTORY` is the directory you want to search for files in.
 If it's not specified, the current directory is used.
+- `STRATEGY` is the strategy to use when copying/moving files.
+If it's not specified, the default `month` is used.

 ## Progress

-About 60% done.
+About 80% done.
 I've got the basic functionality working, but there are a few things I want to add before I'm happy with it.